V10 - Projector AIPTEK - Free user manual and instructions

 - Connect one end of the bundled USB cable to the USB port of the projector and the other end to a powered PC.

-Press and hold down the Power button for 4 seconds till you hear music. - A removable disk will appear in your computer.
+- Turn on the projector: Press and hold down the Power button for 4 seconds till you hear music.

+!
+PC can only recognize one storage medium each time (check memory card first, then built-in memory if no memory cards is inserted).
+Do not switch the storage medium during operation.
 When connecting the projector to PC USB port without turning on the projector, the PC starts charging the battery inside the projector.
 To read the files in the memory, press the Power button or remove the battery first.

 Remote Controller